Alabama Christian Movement for Human Rights: Birmingham campaign

 Shuttlesworth and the ACMHR were responsible for inviting Martin Luther King Jr. and Ralph Abernathy to come to Birmingham to lead mass demonstrations in 1963.
 Though King urged quick action, Shuttlesworth insisted on waiting until the 1963 Birmingham mayoral election was completed to avoid giving candidate Bull Connor any unintentional assistance with voters wary of "outside agitators".
 On the day after the election, won by perceived moderate candidate Albert Boutwell, the ACMHR distributed a "Birmingham Manifesto", outlining the purpose and demands of the campaign.
 As it happened, even Birmingham's moderate leaders opposed the campaign on the grounds that the incoming administration should be given an opportunity to lead the city through long-needed changes.
 King's "Letter from Birmingham Jail" responded directly to local white religious leaders' plea for patience.

 During the campaign, Shuttlesworth acted as an emotional leader for ACMHR's local membership while King, Abernathy, and others made attempts to bring uncommitted parties into the movement.
 SCLC's Wyatt Tee Walker planned the practical details of the early part of the campaign, later joined by the campaign defining efforts of James Bevel of SCLC, by Birmingham residents and activists A. D. King, Edward Gardner, and James Orange, and by others.
 The movement's joint Central Committee met regularly at the A. G. Gaston Motel to coordinate plans and issue statements to the press.
-As pickets and marches against segregated stores and lunch counters dragged on through the spring without evident progress, Bevel provided the spark by enlisting young people in the mass demonstrations, finally fulfilling the goal of "filling the jails" with nonviolent protesters and eventually providing the photographs and news footage of police dogs and fire hoses that shocked the world's sensibilities.
+Pickets and marches against segregated stores and lunch counters dragged on through the spring without evident progress.

+Bevel then provided the spark by enlisting and training young people in the mass demonstrations.
+Their Children's Crusade finally fulfilling the goal of "filling the jails" with nonviolent protesters and eventually providing the photographs and news footage of police dogs and fire hoses that shocked the world's sensibilities.

 A truce was announced on May 10, but the bombings continued, escalating to the murderous bombing of 16th Street Baptist Church on September 15.
 The events in Birmingham made imperative the passage of the Civil Rights Act of 1964 and the Voting Rights Act of 1965.

 Later years

 Shuttlesworth had moved his family to the relative safety of Cincinnati, Ohio, where he had accepted the pulpit at Revelation Baptist Church in 1961.
 He traveled between Ohio and Alabama as he continued to lead the Birmingham movement.
 After the major events in Birmingham, the collegial relationships displayed publicly between Shuttlesworth and the leaders of the SCLC and other national civil rights groups began to fracture.
 Former ACMHR secretary Nelson H. Smith was tapped to head a Birmingham SCLC chapter.
-Shuttlesworth was left off the podium at the 1963 March on Washington for Jobs and Freedom and was not invited to join the group traveling to Oslo, Norway, to accept King's Nobel Prize for Peace.
+Shuttlesworth was left off the podium at the 1963 March on Washington for Jobs and Freedom and was not invited to join the group traveling to Norway to accept King's Nobel Peace Prize.

-In 1969 Shuttlesworth resigned as president of the ACMHR and was succeeded by Edward Gardner.
+In 1969, Shuttlesworth resigned as president of the ACMHR and was succeeded by Edward Gardner.